namhyung/uftrace/doc/uftrace-dump.md

 DESCRIPTION
 ===========
 This command shows raw tracing data recorded in the data file.
+The dump format can be configured by additional options such as --chrome, --flame-graph, or --graphviz.

 DUMP OPTIONS